 Does stroller running burn more calories?

-Research shows runners can run slower than their usual pace but still burn the same amount of calories as if they were running faster without the jogging stroller.
+Research shows stroller running burns more calories.
+In effect, runners can run slower than their usual pace but still burn the same amount of calories as if they were running faster without the jogging stroller.
 That’s because of the extra exertion I mentioned previously.
 You’re working harder even though you are running slower.

 On average, a 150-pound person can expect to burn about 30 more calories per half hour of running.
 That’s according to a study by researchers at Seattle Pacific University which broke down the number of calories burned by how you push the stroller: